Growing of rice — Strategic Scorecard

 -

-- Metric: During the 2023 supply shocks, countries representing over 40% of global rice exports implemented restrictive trade measures to protect domestic supply.
+- Metric: During the 2023 supply shocks, countries representing over 40% of global rice exports implemented restrictive trade measures specifically to stabilize domestic food costs and prevent localized shortages.

 -